Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Methodology

-We used two measurements of radial trees for our analysis: the h-index \cite{hirsch2005index}, and the depth of the tree.
-We measured an adapted version of h-index (commonly used to measure researchers' scientific output) proposed by Gomez et al. \cite{gomez2008statistical}.
-With h-index the idea is to quantify the impact of researchers' work based on the number of citations their research papers receive.
-The papers are listed based on their number of citations in descending order.
-The h-index is defined as the maximum rank number when the number of citations was greater or equal.
-In this paper we used an adapted metric, where given a radial tree for a thread, we counted the number of radii per nested level, starting with root node i.e. level one.
+Similar to previous studies on Slashdot \citep{gomez2008statistical} and Wikipedia \citep{laniado2011wikipedians} discussions, we used two measurements of radial trees for our analysis: the h-index \citep{hirsch2005index}, and the depth of the tree.
+We measured an adapted version of h-index (commonly used to measure researchers' scientific output) proposed by \cite{gomez2008statistical}.
+The h-index is defined as the maximum rank number when the number of citations was greater than or equal to h.
+In this study, we used an adapted metric, where given a radial tree for a thread, we counted the number of radii per nested level, starting with root node i.e. level one.
 The h-index was then determined to be the maximum level for which the number of radii was greater than or equal to the level number.
 For example, for the radial tree in Figure~\ref{fig:radial-tree}, the first level is the root node, the second level has $12$ radii, the third $5$, the fourth $2$, and so on and so forth, giving an h-index of $2$.
 Furthermore, we measured the depth, i.e., the maximum number of levels for the radial trees to investigate the sub-threads in the discussions.
 This turned out to be $6$ for the previous example in Figure~\ref{fig:radial-tree}.
-After the study of controversial thread we continued our analysis by exploring argumentation.